apetri/LensTools/docs/source/pipeline.rst

 The LensTools Weak Lensing Simulation pipeline
 **********************************************

+.. warning:: The lenstools pipeline functionality is not part of the 0.4.8 release that you install through pip.
+To use the lenstools pipeline you need to get a copy of the bleeding--edge lenstools github repository, and follow the subsequent steps.
+1. git clone https://github.com/apetri/LensTools ; 2. git branch pipeline origin/pipeline ; 3. git checkout pipeline ; 4.
+Edit setup.cfg to enable the installation of the pipeline bindings ; 5. python setup.py install

 This document is a hands--on tutorial on how to deploy the lenstools weak lensing simulation pipeline on a computer cluster.
 This will enable you to run your own weak lensing simulations and produce simulated weak lensing fields (shear and convergence) starting from a set of cosmological parameters.

 Pipeline workflow